A Natural and Holistic Treatment for Dogs with Cushing's Disease

 Owners of elderly or senior dogs know that their beloved pets can become prone to certain health issues as they age.
-So it is advisable to be on the look-out for symptoms that are out of the ordinary.
+So it is advisable to be on the lookout for symptoms that are out of the ordinary.
 Is your dog looking bigger than usual, or with an unbecoming potbelly?
 Do you notice an increase in thirst and constant panting?
-Or how about low energy and hair-loss?
+Or how about low energy and hair loss?
 These could be telling signs of Cushing’s disease in dogs.
+We hope that you find this Treatment for Cushing's Disease in Dogs valuable.

-Previously known as hyperadrenocorticism, Cushing’s disease occurs from a benign tumor in the pituitary gland.
+Cushing's disease, also known as hyperadrenocorticism, occurs when a dog's body produces too much cortisol, a hormone produced by the adrenal glands.
+While there's no cure, several treatment options aim to manage the symptoms and improve your dog's quality of life.
+Cushing’s disease occurs from a benign tumor in the pituitary gland.
 The gland is part of the endocrine system that produces hormones.
-One or two tumors can form directly on your dog’s adrenal glands that will activate an overproduction of cortisol.
-Since cortisol is a natural steroid, an overabundance of this can expose your dog to a number of medical issues.
+One or two tumors can form directly on your dog’s adrenal glands which will activate an overproduction of cortisol.
+Since cortisol is a natural steroid, an overabundance of this can expose your dog to several medical issues.

 Melatonin